 Excerpts from Otto Wolf’s writings have been published in a book entitled, “Salvaged Pages: Young Writers’ Diaries of the Holocaust” by Alexandra Zapruder.

-To find out what happened to Otto, and to see a copy of his last diary entry in his own handwriting, visit the documents section of the United States Holocaust Memorial Museum’s website
+To find out what happened to Otto, and to see a copy of his last diary entry in his own handwriting, click here.

 Monday - Thursday 9 AM - 4 PM